Nexmo/nexmo-developer/_partials/stitch/guides/enable-audio/java.md

 }
 ```

-Add listeners to the buttons inside `onViewCreated` method:
+Add click event listeners for the buttons, inside the `onViewCreated` method:

 ```java
 enableMediaButton.setOnClickListener(it -> {